Tony118g/bundu-restaurant/README.md

 * [crispy-bootstrap-5](https://pypi.org/project/crispy-bootstrap5/)
     * The bootstrap5 template pack used for django-crispy-forms.
 * [dj-database-url](https://pypi.org/project/django-database-url/)
-    * Used to parse the database url in the production environment.
+    * Used to parse the database URL in the production environment.
 * [dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/)
     * Used to provide Cloudinary storages for media files as well as management commands for removing unnecessary files.
 * [Django](https://pypi.org/project/Django/)